How our community works together.

 - Tobacco surcharge applied beginning next billing cycle

-The tobacco surcharge does not apply to dependent children.
-Tobacco products include but are not limited to cigarettes, cigars, chewing tobacco, snuff, pipe tobacco, and inhaled products through vape, hookah, and similar devices.
+Tobacco use is considered one or more members within a household, who has used any tobacco product one or more times per month is considered a tobacco user.
+Tobacco products include, but are not limited to, cigarettes, cigars, chewing tobacco, snuff, pipe tobacco, and inhaled products through vape, hookah, and similar delivery devices.

 Membership is active when monthly contributions are paid on time and the member remains in good standing.
-For a Sharing Request to be eligible, membership must be active at:

 - The date(s) of service